majiddarvishan/temap/README.md

-# TTL Map - High Performance Time-To-Live Map for Go
+# TE Map - High Performance Time Expired Map for Go

 A sharded, thread-safe map with automatic expiration and optional callbacks.
 Optimized for high-concurrency scenarios.